What is a Bar Report?

 The Orientation menu is used to configure if bars should be oriented horizontally or vertically.
 Generally, reports with a small number of items and multiple unstacked measures work well with a vertical orientation, and reports with a large number of items and one or two measures (or stacked measures) work well with a horizontal orientation.
 Orientation can also be a useful way to create variety on your dashboard if you have a lot of bar reports.

-The Charts menu controls whether multiple measures will be shown side by side on a single chart, or as separate cards.
-This only affects detail view and the card view will always show measures on a single chart.
+The Charts menu controls whether multiple measures will be shown side by side on a single chart, or as separate charts.
+This only affects detail view and the dashboard view will always show measures on a single chart.

 The Stacking menu determines if bars will be show side by side (Not Stacked) or stacked on top of one another.
 Stacked charts can either show the actual values, or stacked bars as a percentage for each item (a bit like a rectangular pie).
 Stacking cannot be used in conjunction with Charts by measure in detail view, since the bars need to be on the same chart to stack!